praized/marelle/README.md

 TODO

-  - Update Examples
+  - Moar Examples
-  - Update Docs after example updates
+  - Moar Docs
-  - Qunit
+  - Finish & Make Public Qunit Tests.
   - Decide on browser support
   - Remove hacks for non supported browsers.
   - Remove and Re-Document unsupported calls
+  - Stabilize API? -> I see no way to make it upgradeable if FS API changes.
   - ...amongst other things.

 Dependencies: